monkastro/Eye-Protect-Blue-Screen-Light/README.md

-# Eye-Protect-Blue-Screen-Light
+# Eye-Protect-Blue-Screen-Light(Archived)
-protect my eye
+protect my eye, is an mobile app whihc protect you from blue screen